 Apparently, Google Phone not only reacts to changes you make to the Google Contacts app, but also those made to the system settings.

 To enable the dark theme in the Phone app, launch it and tap on the 3-dot menu in the top right corner.
-Open Settings > Display options > Dark theme and enable it.
+Open Settings > Display options > Dark theme > Enable it.

 The Google Contacts got an update that added the dark theme feature in the settings menu.
 This feature is independent of the system settings, meaning you don’t need a specific OS in order to enable it.